Guidance, Soft skills & personality

 Questions

-To avoid negative interpretations after disappointments and irritations, you can simply approach your counterpart and ask questions.”
+To avoid negative interpretations after disappointments and irritations, you can simply approach the other person and ask questions.”
 What’s going on?
 How come?”.
-Your attitude should be to want to understand the other person, to approach them.
+Your attitude could be to want to understand the other person, to approach them.
 You really want to find out how this situation came about.
-Once you have all the information you need, you may be able to find a way together to improve things in the future.
+If you have all the information you need, then perhaps you can find a way together to improve things in the future.

 Pause

 If you notice that you are getting emotional and something is brewing inside you, it is advisable not to respond angrily straight away, but to take a break first.
-Just leave the matter for a while and take a step back.
+Just leave the matter alone for a while and take a step back.
 You can write an angry e-mail, but don’t send it!
 Wait 24 hours.
 A day later, the world usually looks completely different.
-Take your chance to think things over in peace.
-That is always better than lashing out at the other person out of anger.
-They are not in a position to give feedback with aggression anyway.
+Take the opportunity to think things over calmly first.
+This is always better than lashing out at the other person out of anger.
+With aggression, you are not in a position to give constructive feedback anyway.
+You might break china unnecessarily and close doors that you might not even want to close.

 Let your anger fade away